-7 Reasons Why the Women Rule the Royal Family
+Who Runs the Royal Family?
+The Women!

 As TIME noted, she also walked through a minefield in Angola to advocate against landmines and took her children Prince William and Prince Harry to visit homeless shelters.

-Harry and William have carried on a lot of their late mother's humanitarian work.
+Harry and William have carried on a lot of their late mother's humanitarian work and continued to connect to the people on a level their mother would be proud of.

 Samir Hussein/Samir Hussein/WireImage